james-bowman/blog/content/post/optimising-go-code-with-assembler.md

 func Dot2(x []float64, indx []int, y []float64, incy int) (dot float64)
 ```

 Next, we write the assembly code implementation of the function in a separate file with the suffix `_amd64.s`.
-It should be clear, this targets AMD64 compatible CPUs and if you wish to target an alternative CPU you would need to substitute the `amd64` substring in the suffix with the corresponding label for your CPU.
+It should be clear, this targets AMD64 compatible CPUs and if you wish to target an alternative CPU you would need to replace the `amd64` substring in the suffix with the corresponding label for your CPU.
 Here is an initial, basic assmbler implementation of the sparse dot product function:

 ``` nasm
 #include "textflag.h"